EU, US explore goods tariffs pact amid trade tensions

 EU Trade Commissioner Cecilia Malmstrom said Thursday that “this could be, possibly, a more limited trade agreement focused on tariffs on goods only.”

-As an attempt to ease trade war tensions, U.S. President Donald Trump and EU Commission President Jean-Claude Juncker agreed last month to start talks intended to achieve “zero tariffs” and “zero subsidies” on non-automotive industrial goods.
+As an attempt to ease trade tensions, U.S. President Donald Trump and EU Commission President Jean-Claude Juncker agreed last month to start talks intended to achieve “zero tariffs” and “zero subsidies” on non-automotive industrial goods.

 Malmstrom rejected suggestions the EU is caving in to U.S. pressure, saying “we are not negotiating anything.”
-The two sides are likely to hold talks in Brussels in coming weeks.

 Most Read Business Stories